socialists-space/documents/Bylaws.md

 There is no quorum for Steering Committee decisions.
 However, no Steering Committee decision shall be valid without a majority of the total number of Steering Committee members voting in assent, and notice as specified in Section 3.

 ### Section 5.
 Board of Directors
-For the purposes of meeting the requirements of local and state incorporation laws, the Chapter shall have a “Board of Directors” consisting of members of the Steering Committee assigned for the purpose as logical and required by law.
-(For example, if the law requires a “Secretary” then the Chapter's Communications Facilitator is a logical fit.)
+For the purposes of meeting the requirements of local and state incorporation laws, the Local Chapter shall have a “Board of Directors” consisting of members of the Steering Committee assigned for the purpose as logical and required by law.
+(For example, if the law requires a “Secretary” then the Local Chapter's Communications Facilitator is a logical fit.)
 Officers of the Steering Committee so appointed do not gain any new or additional powers or responsibilities except those strictly required by law.

 ## Article VII.
 Branches.